PeptideFox

 The concern is theoretical: both peptides promote new blood vessel formation, and tumors need blood supply to grow.
 A compound that builds new capillaries could theoretically feed a tumor that's already there.
 However, preclinical data suggests BPC-157 may actually inhibit certain tumor growth pathways.¹⁰ TB-4 research has found both growth-promoting and growth-inhibiting associations depending on tissue context.

-The practical position: anyone with active cancer or cancer history within 2 years should avoid these peptides as a precaution.
+The practical position: active cancer or a cancer history within 2 years is a precautionary contraindication for these peptides.
 For people without cancer history, the theoretical risk appears low — but long-term human studies that would definitively settle this question don't exist.

 Should I continue after the injury feels healed?

-Many clinicians recommend a 2–4 week taper rather than abrupt cessation.
-During taper, reduce TB-500 frequency first (once weekly), then BPC-157 (every other day).
-This allows collagen remodeling to consolidate — the tissue is still maturing internally even after it feels functionally normal.
+Many clinicians run a 2–4 week taper rather than abrupt cessation.
+During the taper, TB-500 frequency drops first (once weekly), then BPC-157 (every other day).
+This lets collagen remodeling consolidate — the tissue is still maturing internally even after it feels functionally normal.

 What if pain increases during the first week?

 Mild increases in awareness or dull aching can occur as blood flow returns — this is the "warming up" effect as BPC-157 restores circulation to the area.
-However, if pain increases significantly (>4/10) or changes character (becomes sharp, burning, or shooting), pause and consult your clinician.
+A significant pain increase (>4/10), or a change in character (sharp, burning, or shooting), is the red flag that separates re-perfusion from a problem and the signal to pause and bring in a clinician.

 Can I use these for chronic injuries (6+ months old)?